bd05/gameController/README.txt

 gameControllerHc05Mini.ino
 hc05VarData.ino except on the Arduino pro mini.
 Works except the bluetooth serial monitor/windows console goes crazy and keeps receiving and printing garbage data.
 Full functionality of hc05VarData.ino works though.
-NOTE: Must test wirelessly!
+Works wirelessly.
 Currently using Serial instead of declaring another serial monitor with SoftwareSerial and non-default Tx and Rx pins (not 0 and 1).
-Seems to println more nicely, but REMEMBER TO TEST THIS WIRELESSLY.
+Seems to println more nicely.

 Tested on Arduino only so far.
 Will test on the Arduino mini shortly.
 In principle, should also work.